onap/archived-cli/docs/developer_guide.rst

 It also offers the flexibility to implement any kind of command.
 For example, a specific plug-in command is provided in the CLI to handle
 HTTP commands, which helps to develop commands by **No coding, just by texting**

-Follow the steps below to implement new plug-in commands in ONAP:
+Follow the steps below to implement new plug-in commands for ONAP:

 #.
 Create a new mvn module (ex: demo) under plugins project.

 #.
 Use the plugins/sample project as a reference and update the new module demo project pom.xml file.

 #.
-Add new command YAML with a unique name under 'src/main/resources/onap-cli-schema'.
+Add new command YAML with a unique name under 'src/main/resources/open-cli-schema'.

 #.
 To implement a command as a plug-in, create a new plug-in class as follows: ::